How to Add Contact Form 7 in Elementor

 The submit button inherits its default appearance from your active theme’s CSS and the Contact Form 7 plugin styles.
 To customize it in Elementor, select the CF7 widget and look for the “Submit Button” section in the Style tab.
 Depending on your Elementor version, you may be able to set a background color, text color, padding, border radius, and hover state directly from this panel.

 If those options are not visible in the free version of Elementor, you can add custom CSS under the Advanced tab of the widget.
-Set a selector of `.wpcf7 input[type=”submit”]` and apply your desired colors and padding from there.
+Use the selector .wpcf7 input[type="submit"] and apply your desired colors and padding from there.
 This gives you full control without needing any premium add-ons.

 Step 7 - Publish and Test